Creating a beautiful landscape isn't as hard as you might think. Follow these flower garden design tips for your yard.

 4. Select Flowers

 Once you've decided on your flower garden's design, shape, and size, it's time to put your plant research into action.
 Consider focal points, flower sizes, year-round interest, bloom time, and color combinations.

 Every garden bed, no matter how big or small, needs a focal point.
 Focal points give the eye a place to start before moving on to the rest of the flowerbed.
 That may mean anchoring your large bed with boxwood shrubs on the corners and a flowering shrub in the middle or planting a mass of a single flower type in the center of a skinny border.

 You'll also have to consider height before making plant selections.
 For example, if your garden is a border along the house, the tallest plants will need to go in the back but shouldn't be so tall that they block windows or doors.
 If your flower garden design is an island, the tallest plants should go in the center.
 Some shorter plants also suffer when shaded by taller plants, so take individual flowers' needs into consideration.

 7. Review Bloom Times

 Well-designed flower gardens put a premium on year-round interest and staggered bloom times.
 Evaluate both factors before selecting plants.
-You don't want to create a garden full of color in summertime but bare in autumn.
+You don't want to create a garden full of color in the summertime but bare in fall.
 That's another reason it's important to combine different types of plants — shrubs that provide spring bloom and winter structure, fall-blooming bulbs, and summertime perennials, for example — in your flower garden design.